LIAAD/socialbus/socialbus-guide/source/getting_started.rst

 Getting started
 ================

-The following makes it simple to start a SocialEcho instance.
+The following makes it simple to start a SocialBus instance.

 Quick Start